Skip to main content

 • Validate changes before starting the gateway.

-• Apply a known local config to a connected running gateway from Configurations and verify the result from Gateways and Events.
+• Apply a known local config to a connected running gateway from Configurations and verify the running state in Gateways and representative request outcomes with kt events tail or GET /v1/events with required since.
+Use History only for captured session context when history capture is enabled.

 Deep-dive index